Feasibility Study For Multiply Reusable Space Launch System: Multiply Reusable Launch System -- Purpose and Concept

 Material requirements for heat shields are presented in Subsection 4.3.
 Stage 1 heat shield has a mass of 6 $tons$, while Stage 2 heat shield has a mass of 5 $tons$.
-As we mention in Subsection 4.1, the total inert mass of Stage 1 is 230 $tons$ and inert mass of Stage 2 is 75 $tons$.
-Thus the heat shields would constitute small fractions of stage masses.
+As we mention in Subsection 4.1, the total inert mass of Stage 1 is 230 $tons$ and the inert mass of Stage 2 is 75 $tons$.
+Thus, the heat shields would constitute small fractions of stage masses.

-Midpoint to Orbit Delivery System would consist either of two pressure-fed hypergolic rocket stages or one pump-fed hypergolic rocket stage.
+The Midpoint to Orbit Delivery System would consist either of two pressure-fed hypergolic rocket stages or one pump-fed hypergolic rocket stage.
 In either case, the system should be relatively inexpensive.

-MPTO engine would not be able to return from the orbit on it's own.
+MPTO engine would not be able to return from the orbit on its own.
 That does not make it non-reusable.
 MPTO engines are accumulated on a space station.
 Once about 50 to 100 MPTO engines arrive, they are packed and loaded onto a Reentry Vehicle.
-This vehicles takes them back to Earth for further reuses.
+This vehicle takes them back to Earth for further reuses.